Correctional institutions · Arizona

 - recordable injuries tracked

-Grade compares MRC - Maricopa Re-entry Center's OSHA Total Case Rate to the BLS industry benchmark across 4 years of Form 300A filings (2016–2024).
+Grade compares MRC - Maricopa Re-entry Center's OSHA Total Case Rate of 11.1 to the Correctional institutions BLS benchmark of 3.2 (348% of benchmark) across 4 years of Form 300A filings (2016–2024). <a href="/methodology">See methodology</a> for reporting-limitation caveats.

 Injury rate over time